hartnetl/turtle-tallies/README.md

 - Comparison of weekly total, Green and Loggerhead nests between this year and last year
     - The project is broken into 4 'weeks'.
 Weeks 1 - 3 are standard weeks.
 The final 'week' is longer and covers the 22nd of June to the end of the month

+### Future features / calculations

+- Change data logger calculation message to order more when data loggers are less than 20 and it's not in the final 4 days.
+- Save the users name so there is a record of who input the data
+- Add calculations to compare data between beaches
+- Make turtle IDs searchable to bring up information on each

 ## Technologies Used